codex-storage/codex-research/design/slot-reservations.md

  $$ F_s(x) = \frac{\exp(sx) - 1}{\exp(s) - 1} $$

-Remark: with this particular function, is is likely desired to have $s<0$ (resulting in fast expansion initially, slowing down later).
+Remark: with this particular function, it is likely desired to have $s<0$ (resulting in fast expansion initially, slowing down later).
 Here is a Mathematica one-liner to play with this idea:
 ```